open-telemetry/opentelemetry.io/content/en/docs/languages/java/sdk.md

 `SdkTracerProvider`, they are paired with [SpanProcessors](#spanprocessor) (typically `BatchSpanProcessor`).

-Span exporters built-in to the SDK and maintained by community in `opentelemetry-java-contrib`:
+Span exporters built-in to the SDK and maintained by the community in `opentelemetry-java-contrib`:

 | Class                          | Artifact                                                                                 | Description                                              |